It’s happening! You’re about to embark on an exciting journey towards an EU career by participating in an EPSO competition.

 Over the past few years, many candidates have complained about the translation quality of EPSO’s Verbal Reasoning Tests.

-Those that completed the test in “less popular” official EU languages found that some of the passages were poorly translated and hard to understand due to grammatical errors.
+Those who completed the test in “less popular” official EU languages found that some of the passages were poorly translated and hard to understand due to grammatical errors.

-A major change in the scoring of the EPSO Graduate Administrators (AD5) competition’s Verbal Reasoning Test, does to an extent lessen the impact of any remaining translation problems for this particular competition.
+A major change in the scoring of the Reasoning Tests does to an extent lessen the impact of any remaining translation problems.
+It is pass/fail for most competitions and the score does not count towards your overall score.

-The scoring of the computer-based tests for each EPSO competition is different, and therefore the translation quality could have a bigger impact on tests scores depending on your specific competition.
+The scoring of the computer-based tests for each EPSO competition may vary a little, and therefore the translation quality could have a bigger impact on test scores depending on your specific competition.

 -------------------------------------------------------------------------------------